Palmer Trinity School: The Coral Lab

 The school's Coral Lab is an interdisciplinary center for education, training, and research in marine biology engaging in research in the laboratory and in the field, studying ocean organisms and environmental problems.
 Many students ultimately choose a career in marine science, biology, or policy.
 Courses offered include marine conservation, biology of corals, coral propagation, aquarium fish breeding, and mangrove ecology.

 Breakthrough Miami partnership

-Started during the 2009–2010 school year, Palmer Trinity School's partnership with Breakthrough Miami gave way to Breakthrough's first expansion site into Southwest Miami-Dade County.
-During the summer more than 150 rising 5th-, 6th-, 7th-, and 8th-grade students visit the school for Breakthrough's Summer Institute at PTS, and it hosts sessions throughout the year.
+Starting during the 2009–2010 school year, Palmer Trinity School partnered with Breakthrough Miami, an academic enrichment program that uses a student-teaching-student model targeted towards under-resourced scholars.
+Their partnership with Breakthrough Miami gave way to Breakthrough's first expansion site into Southwest Miami-Dade County.
+During the summer more than 150 rising 5th-, 6th-, 7th-, and 8th-grade students visit the school for Breakthrough's Summer Institute at PTS, and it hosts sessions throughout the school year as well, where Palmer Trinity students can volunteer as Teaching Assistants or Teaching Fellows.